Pregnancy SmartSiteTM

 Symptoms

-Children with conduct disorder tend to be impulsive, hard to control, and not concerned about the feelings of other people.
+Children with conduct disorder tend to be impulsive, hard to control, and apparently not concerned about the feelings of other people.

 Symptoms may include: